 This is where good care, maintenance and storage plays a big part in preserving your gear – not only from a resale point of view but also to ensure continued top performance from your equipment.

-Silica Gel Desiccant Packets as an Alternative
+Silica Gel Desiccant Packets Vs A Dry Cabinet

 Don’t get me wrong …